6G Mobile Communications

 More energy efficiency

 Mobile communications and sustainability do not have to be contradictory.
 Despite increasing data rates, 6G is evolving into a true efficiency specialist that consistently minimizes the CO₂ footprint.
-This is ensured by a wide range of methods and tools that have a power-saving effect.
+This is ensured not only by smart network design but also by a wide range of methods and tools that have a power-saving effect.

 New frequency ranges

 More users, more throughput, more services – all this is promised by the 6G standard.
-However, with a further increase in data rates, the radio systems are increasingly reaching their limits.
-Therefore, entirely new frequency ranges will be tapped for the next generation.
+However, with a further increase in data rates, the fully utilized radio systems are increasingly reaching their limits.
+Therefore, entirely new frequency ranges between 6 and 14GHz will be tapped for the next generation.

 6G research makes it possible